 If a reset is initiated while a WRITE, PROGRAM, or ERASE operation is in progress or suspended, the operation is aborted and data may be corrupted.
-Reset is effective once bit 7 of the flag status register outputs 1 with at least one byte output.
-A RESET ENABLE command is not accepted in the cases of WRITE STATUS REGISTER and WRITE NON-VOLATILE CONFIGURATION REGISTER operations.

-Figure 33: RESET ENABLE and RESET MEMORY Command
+Figure 34: RESET ENABLE and RESET MEMORY Command

 Note: 1.
 The number of lines and rate for transmission varies with extended, dual, or quad SPI.